Wege0921/accordion/README.md

 ### Accordion Component

-The `Accordion` component renders a list of questions and answers.
+The `accordion` component renders a list of questions and answers.
 It uses the following state variables:

 - `selected`: Keeps track of the currently selected question in single selection mode.
 - `enableMulti`: Boolean flag to toggle between single and multiple selection modes.